tanimislam/howdy/docs/source/plex-core/cli_tools/plex_core_cli.rst

    Seed time: 0 days 00:03:44 Active: 0 days 00:03:57
    Tracker status: ubuntu.com: Announce OK

+Furthermore, since this CLI does not have UNIX piping and redirect functionalities, running with the ``-f`` or ``--file`` flag will spit out a debug text output of torrent statuses, the same as spit out into the command line.
+The name of the debug output file is ``plex_deluge_console.YYYYMMDD-HHMMSS.txt``: the middle text is the 4-digit year, 2-digit month, 2-digit-day, followed by hour-min-second, at the time when the info command was requested.

 removing torrents (rm or del)
 -------------------------------